Chihuahuan Desert Research Institute: History

-Education and Outreach
+Education and outreach

-CDRI publishes a monthly newsletter which is distributed by e-mail, The Desert Newsflash which is distributed to nearly 5,000 recipients who sign up.
-Several years ago, CDRI staff helped write a weekly radio program, "Nature Notes", which aired on KRTS, the National Public Radio affiliate in Marfa, Texas.
+CDRI publishes a monthly e-mail newsletter, The Desert Newsflash, which is distributed to nearly 5,000 subscribers.
+Several years ago, CDRI staff helped write a weekly radio program, Nature Notes, which aired on KRTS, the National Public Radio affiliate in Marfa, Texas.

 To extend its goal of research and education to the geology of the Desert, CDRI installed a geological exhibit on the highest point of the Institute’s site, named Clayton's Overlook.
 The exhibit allows for the disassembly of the 360° panorama presented by its mountain top location into eight individual views and provides a focal point for their re-assembly and integration as a visual representation, study, and explanation of the geology which controls that panorama.
-The display first focuses on the immediate area, where three igneous cored domes (diameters: 3 – 4 km) and other associated intrusions, including the igneous stock on which the pavilion itself sits, are well exposed.
+The display first focuses on the immediate area, where three igneous cored domes (diameters: 3–4 km) and other associated intrusions, including the igneous stock on which the pavilion itself sits, are well exposed.
 These domes are thought to be cored by laccoliths.
 The topography of the domes is variable, as is the degree of exposure of the actual intrusions; in fact, the only exposure of the intrusion coring one of the domes is on a fault located along its north edge (trap door laccolith?).
 The thrust of the display relates the view of the domes from the pavilion to the view presented in maps and cross sections, as well as the view presented by satellite images.
 Other displays at the pavilion take advantage of broader views of the Davis Mountains.
 For example, in the core of another of these domes, the contact of the Crossen Trachyte, a major mapping unit in the south of the range, and the Star Mountain Formation, another mapping unit but in the north of the range, can be seen.
 This is the only location in the whole of the range where their contact can be mapped.
 The Crossen extends to Crossen Mesa, 64 km to the south; the Star Mountain 50 km to the north.
 As seen from the pavilion, it is dramatically exposed in the cliffs of Star Mountain, 27 km away.
 Each of the panels found on Clayton's Overlook are also displayed in the Powell Visitor Center's lobby, to be studied before or after experiencing them at the summit, or to be enjoyed by those who are unable to see them outdoors.